forestryio/forestry.io/hugo/content/docs/settings/front-matter-templates.md

 ### Partial Templates
 Turn on the **Is Partial** toggle to designate this FMT as a *Partial Front Matter Template*.
 Partial FMTs are used with the [Blocks](/docs/settings/fields/blocks) field type.

+#### Display Field
+When creating a **Partial Front Matter Template**, you have the option of setting the **Display Field**.
+This field is used when displaying the list of blocks created with a [Blocks](/docs/settings/fields/blocks) field type.

+When you create a new Partial FMT, this dropdown will initially be empty.
+As you add field definitions to your FMT, these fields will appear as Display Field options.

+When Blocks are created in your content, the value of each template's Display Field will appear with the block label.

 ### Adding a Field

 To add a field, click the _Add_ button under the field type you'd like to add.
 This will add the field to the bottom of your FMT.